AlviDab/Mangroves_ClimateChange/README.md

+# Protecting climate-resilient mangroves requires a small increase in the global protected area estate

 In this repository is reported the code to run the prioritisation and produce the figures of the study "Protecting climate-resilient mangroves requires a small increase in the global protected area estate".

 The code should be run sequentially.